geoserver/geoserver/doc/en/user/source/styling/mbstyle/source.rst

 .. note::

    ``<source-name>`` should be replaced by a source name of your choice.
-It will be used to refer to the source elsewhere in the Mapbox Style.
+It will be used to refer to the source when defining a layer in the Mapbox Style.

 .. note::